fwd/nano-docs/docs/nanopay.md

 NanoPay includes an easy way to monetize any website client-side.

-> Please note, this method does not require a back-end, as such it's not for keeping secrets from public.
+> Please note, this method does not use a back-end, it's not for keeping secrets from public.
 Google bots can still crawl content.

 ```html
 <style>